dybran/Project-20/Automating-docker-image-deployment-to-ECR.md

 In other words, if an application is shipped as a container it has its own environment that is isolated, and it will always work the same way on any server that has Docker engine.

-This Project provides step-by-step instructions on how to containerize a PHP application using Jenkins (CI/CD) tool and Amazon Elastic Container Registry (ECR).
+This Project provides step-by-step process to Automate PHP Docker image deployment to ECR using Jenkins and provision infrastructure with __Terraform/Pulumi__.

 __THE ARCHITECTURE__